What to do in an Extreme Weather Emergency

-Definition: Any natural event in which the University may be put in jeopardy.
+An extreme weather emergency is any natural event in which the University may be put in jeopardy.

 The Natural Disaster Plan is designed to assist the University in maintaining services when a situation exists that may prevent employees/students from entering or leaving the University for an extended period of time.
-Examples of natural disasters include a major blizzard, flood or hurricane.
+Examples of natural disasters include a major blizzard, flood, or hurricane.

 - Unplug all unnecessary equipment and appliances, including sensitive electrical instruments and computers.

 - Store all equipment in safe areas away from windows; keep curtains/blinds closed.

 - Assist where needed or as may become necessary as directed by department manager.